textpotential/bibliarchic/works_cited.md

 Edward Soja, 'Afterword,' *Stanford Law Review* 48, no. 5 (May
     1996): 1421.

 McLuhan and Fiore. *The Medium is the Massage: An Inventory of Effects*.
 Ginko Press, 1967.

+Johnson, William A. 2010. *Readers and reading culture in the high Roman Empire: a study of elite communities.* New York: Oxford University Press.

+Manguel, Alberto.
+1996.
+A history of reading.
+New York: Viking.